miztiik/AWS-Demos/How-To/setup-ElasticFileSystem-on-ec2/README.md

-# Create Amazon EFS File System and Mount It on an EC2 Instance
+# Create Amazon EFS File System and Mount It on EC2 Instance(s)

 ## Why you need EFS File System?
 Suppose you have one or more EC2 instances launched in your VPC.
 Now you want to create and share a file system on these instances, EFS is your friend.

-Amazon EFS provides elastic, shared file storage that is **POSIX-compliant**.
-The file system you create supports concurrent read and write access from multiple Amazon EC2 instances and is accessible from all of the `Availability Zones` in the `AWS Region` where it is created.
-Beware of some of the _[not supported features of EFS](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html)_

 You can mount an Amazon EFS file system on EC2 instances in your Amazon Virtual Private Cloud (Amazon VPC) using the Network File System version 4.1 protocol (NFSv4.1).

+Amazon EFS provides elastic, shared file storage that is
+ - **POSIX-compliant**
+ - Supports **concurrent read and write access** from multiple Amazon EC2 instances
+ - Accessible from all of the `Availability Zones` in the `AWS Region`

+Having said that, Beware of some of the _[not supported features of EFS](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html)_.

 In this walkthrough, you will create the following resources:
  - Amazon EC2 resources -